jmcamposdev/TheOdinProject/0-Foundations/Projects/1-Recipes/README.md

 ### Iteration 1: Initial Structure

+-   Created a new directory for the project.
 -   Created an `index.html` file with the standard HTML boilerplate.
 -   Added an `<h1>` heading with the title "Odin Recipes" to the index page.